LLNL/scr/doc/rst/users/config.rst

 SCR must have information about process groups, storage devices, and redundancy schemes.
-The defaults provide reasonable settings for Linux clusters, but one can define custom settings via group, store, and checkpoint descriptors in configuration files.
+SCR defines defaults that are sufficient in most cases.

 SCR must know which processes are likely to fail at the same time (failure groups) and which processes access a common storage device (storage groups).
 By default, SCR creates a group of all processes in the job called :code:`WORLD` and another group of all processes on the same compute node called :code:`NODE`.

+In addition to groups,
+SCR must know about the storage devices available on a system.
+SCR requires that all processes be able to access the prefix directory, and it assumes that :code:`/dev/shm` is storage local to each compute node.

+By default, SCR bypasses cache and writes files directly to the prefix directory.
+Cache can be enabled by setting :code:`SCR_CACHE_BYPASS=0`.
+When enabled, SCR defines a default checkpoint descriptor that caches datasets in :code:`/dev/shm` and protects against compute node failure with the :code:`XOR` redundancy scheme.

+The above defaults provide reasonable settings for Linux clusters.
+If necessary, one can define custom settings via group, store, and checkpoint descriptors in configuration files.

 If more groups are needed, they can be defined in configuration files with entries like the following::